RokiSeydi/authentication-challenge/README.md

 - See what information is returned in the user object from firebase after login
 - Can any of this be made useful to the user?

+Take your authenticated app from yesterday's authentication challenge.
+If it does not already have basic routing the add routing to the project.
+Add private routing to the application by following the steps from this mornings code along.
+It should have at least one authenticated/private route (it's perfectly fine if this is just a page saying "Private route").
+Once complete a user should land on a page and be unable to access your private route (either by url or link).
+Once logged in they should then be able to route to the private route page.
+If they then log out they should be navigated away from the private route.